- Wisconsin Statutes § 36.115

 Step Three – UW Board of Regents Review:

 For cases of dismissal only, a grievant that is dissatisfied with the Step Two (Standard Procedure) decision may appeal the decision to the UW Board of Regents.
 If the matter is not appealed to the Board of Regents within 30 calendar days, the grievance will be considered ineligible for Board review.
 Upon receiving an appeal, the President of the Board shall refer the appeal to the Board of Regents Personnel Matters Review Committee.
-In accordance with Board of Regents Bylaws, the Committee shall conduct a review based on the record of the matter created by the evidence collected, the recommendation of the University Staff Council Grievance Committee and the decision of the Chancellor’s designee.
+In accordance with Board of Regents Bylaws, the Committee shall conduct a review based on the record of the matter created by the evidence collected, the recommendation of the University Staff Grievance Committee and the decision of the Chancellor’s designee.
 It shall prepare recommended findings and a decision, and shall transmit them to the full Board for final action.
 The full Board may confirm the Committee’s recommendations, the Chancellor’s designee’s decision, or it may direct a different decision.
 No further appeal shall be available to the parties.

 5. Contact Information

-For information about the operation of the grievance procedure or how to appeal an action, contact the Personnel Representative for your respective school, college, division or department, the University Staff Council, or Employment Relations in the Department of Human Resources.
+For information about the operation of the grievance procedure or how to appeal an action, contact the Personnel Representative for your respective school, college, division or department, the University Staff Committee, or Employment Relations in the Department of Human Resources.